LordSSK/ai-job-copilot/README.md

 ## Configuration

 In the "Settings" tab:
-- Choose between OpenAI API or local Ollama for AI generation
+- Choose your AI provider:
-- Enter your OpenAI API key or configure Ollama server URL
+  - OpenAI API: Enter your OpenAI API key and select from models like GPT-3.5, GPT-4, or GPT-4o
+  - Google Gemini API: Enter your Gemini API key (available from [Google AI Studio](https://aistudio.google.com/app/apikey))
+  - Local Ollama: Configure Ollama server URL for local model usage
 - Select the AI model to use for content generation
+- Models are automatically fetched from the API providers when possible

 ## Architecture